Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Shortness of breath: Especially after physical exertion.

-Cough: More common at night or after lying down.
+Cough: More often at night or after lying down.

-Weakness and fainting: Your dog may suddenly become weak or lose consciousness.
+Weakness and fainting spells: Your dog may suddenly become weak or lose consciousness.

 Diagnosis:

-Diagnosis is made through a combination of tests including auscultation (listening to the heart), x-rays, ultrasound (echocardiography), and electrocardiogram (ECG).
-These tests help evaluate the size and function of the heart and detect abnormalities such as cardiac arrhythmias.
+Diagnosis is made through a combination of examinations, including auscultation (listening to the heart), X-rays, ultrasound (echocardiography), and electrocardiogram (ECG).
+These tests help assess the size and function of the heart and detect abnormalities such as heart rhythm disorders.

 Treatment options: